 Non Religious Wedding Readings

-Get inspiration for your own wedding with heart-string-tugging passages from literature, poetry, film, and music.
+Non religious wedding readings are increasingly popular.
+With many heart-string-tugging passages from literature, poetry, film, and music.

 In our list, you will find passages from poetry, music, literature as well as film and television.
 You can use these or use them as inspiration to write your own.
 Most importantly, make your wedding readings relevant to you as a couple and personal.
 Let your guests identify you in the passage and there will not be a dry eye in the house.